 To be honest, I didn’t know what to expect when we were told that we were going to visit the Ming tombs.

-I caught up with packing a toddler’s food and clothing, my brain hadn’t registered that it’s a burial ground for Chinese emperors.
+I caught up with packing a toddler’s food and clothing, my brain hadn’t registered that it’s a mausoleum – a burial ground for the 13 Chinese emperors.
 Gulp, an underground burial ground!

 I can imagine my Chinese grandmother going, “Why would you want to see dead people?
 And bring along your little boy?
 Who cares if they were kings???”